Focus groups are a useful tool for companies that want to perform extensive market research on their products and

 Is Apex Focus Group Legit?

 On their studies page, a few dozen focus group studies are listed.
 We found that clicking the ‘Sign up’ button on the vast majority of these resulted in being brought to a broken website, or a page with a message that said ‘survey is now closed’.
-And if they’re getting paid to recruit users for these studies via these buttons, a proper disclosure for this is missing.
+If Apex Focus Groups is getting paid to recruit users for these focus group studies via these buttons, a proper disclosure for this is missing.

 Conclusion: We’d stay away from this one.
 It’s not clear whether Apex Focus Group is a scam or is legitimate.
 The lack of user reviews combined with strange inconsistencies on their website definitely raises some eyebrows.
-If you’re looking for legitimate focus group opportunities, we suggest skipping Apex and instead, becoming a member of any of the sites listed above.
+If you’re looking for legitimate focus group opportunities, we suggest skipping Apex and instead, becoming a member of any of the groups listed above.